lukasjapan/spanner-createdb/README.md

 ## Motivation

-To provide a standalone script create new spanner instances/databases without the Google Cloud SDK.
+To provide a standalone script that can create new spanner instances/databases without the Google Cloud SDK.

 Ideal for including in docker containers/images or if you do not want to install the cloud sdk.